hertzsprung/cutcell-advection/src/slant-cell-advection/small-cell-avoidance.md

 - advection-diffusion equation
 - **talks about capacity functions, but appears to be the same/similar to the thin wall approximationof steppeler2002?**
 - **and again, talks about "slightly enlarging the cell's capacity" -- same as thin wall approximation**
+- **sounds plausible because yamazaki-satomura2010 say it suffers from the same internal inconsistency**
 - includes the same diagram as walko-avissar2008b of horizontal flow next to the lower boundary

 ye1999
 ------